nhuang03/ifarith-compiler/discussion.md

 For this question, please add your `.ifa` programs either (a) here or (b) to the repo and write where they are in this file.

+For the first.ifa program, if first uses 3 let to store value to three different variables.
+Then it use it to compute the final answer to x1258 then return it at last.
 First.ifa:
 Input:(* 3 (+ 2 5))
 Output: